PhillNo/Rope/README.md

 Todos:

+Replace recursion with a loop and stack

+Allow construction and insertion of type T

 Implement more Iterator traits.

-Implement more std::string features into Rope.
+Implement more std::string .

-Clean up const, const function, inline and other prefix/postfix usages.
-This was not consistently applied.

-typedef between Rope and new name for Rope of char.
+typedef for Rope<char> as a std::string replacement